webforj/webforj-documentation/docs/components/radio-button.md

 <JavadocLink type="engine" location="org/dwcj/component/radiobutton/RadioButton"/>

-The `RadioButton` class is a java class in `org.dwcj.component.radiobutton` package. n item that can be selected or deselected, and which displays its state to the user.
+The `RadioButton` class creates an object that can be selected or deselected, and which displays its state to the user.
 By convention, only one radio button in a group can be selected at a time.
 Radio buttons are commonly used when mutually exclusive options are available, allowing the user to choose a single option from a set of choices.

 Here is an example of how to create a `RadioButton` object: